kylejulian98/tws-management/README.md

 ### Running the Plugin

-This plugin runs on Minecraft SpigotMC 1.6.1.
+This plugin runs on Minecraft Purpur 1.17.
 You can download the latest version of the plugin jar through navigating the Packages section of this github repository, or using the following link [packages](https://github.com/kylejulian98/tws.management/packages).

 #### Requirements